-Vespers at First ChurchEvery month on the fourth Wednesday, resident poetry maven Al Acker reads a selection of seasonally and spiritually appropriate poetry, with music to match.
+Vespers at First ChurchEvery month on the fourth Wednesday, one of our poetry mavens reads a selection of seasonally and spiritually appropriate poetry, with music to match.
 (Occasionally there is a special guest speaker.)
 From 6:00 - 7:00 pm -- enter via the Cass Avenue entrance.

-March 22 Vespers will welcome back a favorite: Ruby Jones will bring words and instruments and share Goddess Chants and Circle songs.
-She calls it Vernal Equinox Sing-a-long.
-Please come March 22nd at 6pm in the church parlor.
+Vespers in March 2017 welcomed back a favorite: Ruby Jones brought words and instruments and shared Goddess Chants and Circle songs in a Vernal Equinox Sing-a-long.

 Given the current political climate and the proximity to Valentines Day, February Vespers featured poetry about all kinds of love except the Hallmark variety and some lovely music.